beaulebens/discochat/README.md

 # DiscoChat
-DiscoChat is built to help distributed groups chat with each other, making it easy to exchange media and keep in touch, while keeping track of the bain of everyone's existence: timezones/local time.
+DiscoChat helps distributed groups collaborate, making it easy to exchange media and keep in touch, while keeping track of the bane of everyone's existence: timezones/local time.

 To install all the required modules: